Learn exactly what pocketing food is, strategies to move past it, and why kids, toddlers, and even babies will pocket their food!

 Can it be infuriating for parents?
 Does it seem bizarre?

 But, there’s a way to help your child move past pocketing food.
-Before we get to that though, we’ve got to fully understand what it is and why it happens.
+Before we get to that though, we have to fully understand what it is and why it happens.

 Pocketing food is when a child holds on to food in their mouth without swallowing it.
 Most kids will hold it in their cheeks or tucked behind or in front of their gums!
 Either way, it’s as if they’re sticking their food in a little pocket.